-Sample 1 g or 1 mL in case of "levain de tirage", and suspend it under sterile conditions in 100mL sterile saccharose 5%.
-Homogenise and allow standing at 25-30 °C for 20min.
+Sample 1 g, and suspend it under sterile conditions in 100mL sterile saccharose 5%.
+Homogenise and allow standing at 25-30 °C for 20 min.

-After adequate serial decimal dilutions, spread 0.1mL of the diluted sample onto the surface of a nutrient YEPD agar plate (Glucose 20 g, Peptone 20 g, Yeast extract 10 g, 100 mg chloramphenicol to avoid bacterial growth and 150mg biphenyl to avoid mould growth, Agar-agar 20 g, Water q.s.p.
+After adequate serial decimal dilutions, spread 0.1 mL of the diluted sample onto the surface of a nutrient YEPD agar plate (Glucose 20 g, Peptone 20 g, Yeast extract 10 g, 100 mg chloramphenicol to suppress bacterial growth and 150 mg biphenyl to suppress mould growth, Agar-agar 20 g, Water q.s.p.
 1000 mL).
 Incubate for 6 days at 25 °C in aerobiosis.
-All yeast can grow even non-Saccharomyces that would contaminate or be part of the blend with Saccharomyces spp. in the preparation.
+All yeast can grow, regardless of the species present.